 Phase I of the NPDES Stormwater Program began in 1990.
 Large and medium size municipalities with populations greater than 100,000 were required to develop and implement SWMPs.
 Phase II of the regulations requires small municipalities (<100,000) and contiguous areas with smaller - but still urban - communities to develop and implement SWMPs.
-In February 2007, the Department of Ecology issued the Eastern Washington Phase II Municipal Stormwater Permit, requiring the co-permittees to submit a Notice of Intent (NOI) seeking coverage and to comply with the terms of the permit.
-Currently, Ecology has required permittees and co-permittees to submit an NOI for coverage and to comply with the next Phase II Municipal Stormwater Permit set to take effect August 1, 2019.
+In February 2007, the Department of Ecology issued the Eastern Washington Phase II Municipal Stormwater Permit, requiring permittees to submit a Notice of Intent (NOI) seeking coverage and to comply with the terms of the permit.
+Currently, Ecology has required permittees and co-permittees to submit an NOI for coverage and to comply with the current Phase II Municipal Stormwater Permit that became effective August 1, 2019.

 Phase II communities must implement performance measures that reduce pollutants in stormwater to the "maximum extent practicable" (MEP).
 MEP is the technology-based standard established by Congress in CWA §402(p)(3)(B)(iii).
-The RSWMP focuses on performance measures that are technically sound and cost effective, while meeting permit requirements.
+The SWMP focuses on performance measures that are technically sound and cost effective, while meeting permit requirements.

-1.2 Development of the RSWMP
+1.2 Development of the SWMP

 Regional stormwater programs began in 1994 when Yakima County and the City of Yakima completed a Yakima Regional Stormwater Management Plan (RSWMP).
 Several efforts to regionalize stormwater programs were made over the next 10 years, resulting in the RSWG being formed in 2005.
 The RSWG consisted of elected officials from the City of Yakima, Union Gap, Sunnyside, and Yakima County whose goal was to review overall program costs and explore mechanisms for further cost savings by regional consolidation.
-Following Ecology's issuance of a final Phase II Municipal Stormwater Permit for Eastern Washington in February 2007, the co-permittees signed a three-year ILA for regional permit compliance on July 5, 2007.
+Following Ecology's issuance of a final Phase II Municipal Stormwater Permit for Eastern Washington in February 2007, the three municipalities signed a three-year ILA becoming co-permittees for regional permit compliance on July 5, 2007.
 The original ILA was amended in 2009 for the remaining two permit years.
-Delay in permit issuance resulted in a subsequent ILA that extends the agreement until the second permit is in effect.
+Delay in permit issuance resulted in a subsequent ILA that extended the agreement until the second permit was in effect.

 As noted in the introduction, the City of Yakima withdrew from the ILA effective April 1, 2014, and a new ILA was drafted and finalized July 8, 2014 that included the City of Selah.
-Since the current ILA is set to expire in 2019 with the end of the current permit cycle, a new ILA was crafted by the members of the RSWG in late 2018 and should be executed by all members by the end of the first quarter in 2019 for the next permit cycle.
+That ILA expired with the end of the permit cycle in 2019 and a new ILA was drafted, finalized, and executed in the first quarter of 2019 with the new cycle of the Phase II permit.
+The new ILA dissolved the regional compliance mechanism and establishes the RSWG as a voluntary ad-hoc regional group with each municipality being their own permittees and responsible for meeting their permit requirements and maintaining their respective stormwater management programs.